amora479/website/content/bju/cps230/lectures/lec7.md

 ## Good Habits

 Labels, section, and global instructions are always all the way over as well as comments that are on their own line (comments start with a `;` in assembly).
 Everything is one tab over.
 This makes your assembly easier to read for both you and those trying to assist you.

+## Warnings

+Googling for help with NASM will yield a large number of 32-bit articles.
+Most of time these solutions will work provided you change the register names.
+However, calling printf and scanf will be utterly different.
+Also, do not forget the `bits 64` and `default rel` at the top of your assembly files.
+The linker errors will spew forth in abundance for your sin of leaving these two out.